Tinkerforge/doc/en/source/FAQ.rst

 the drivers subfolder in the Brick Viewer installation folder to make Windows detect a Brick in bootloader mode correctly.

-Windows 7 autodetects a Brick as "GPS Camera Detect" serial device, this works as well, just select "GPS Camera Detect" as serial port in Brick Viewer.
+Windows 7 auto detects a Brick as "GPS Camera Detect" serial device, this works as well, just select "GPS Camera Detect" as serial port in Brick Viewer.

 **Master Brick 2.0 in stack with Master Extension**:

-Master Brick hardware version 2.0 has a change in its PCB layout that interfers with bootloader mode if a Master Extension such as WIFI or RS485 is present in the stack.
+Master Brick hardware version 2.0 has a change in its PCB layout that interferes with bootloader mode if a Master Extension such as WIFI or RS485 is present in the stack.
 In this case the Master Extension needs to be disconnected from the stack to make the bootloader mode work correctly.